|Characteristics, structure and resources of the sector|

 |The institutional framework|

-There are three department in the Ministry of Agriculture & fisheries which are dealing with aquaculture.
+Directorate of Aquaculture Development is the main department in the Ministry of Agriculture & Fisheries responsible for aquaculture sector development.
+In addition to this department, there are other two departments that deal with aquaculture sector.
 Each department has certain role in the sector depending on the nature of its work.

 which is in the General Directorate of Fisheries Researches is responsible for conducting scientific research dealing with all aspects of marine and freshwater aquaculture.
 The Center also provides scientific and technical advice to the Other departments in the ministry on aquaculture and related topics.